‘Royal Milestone’: View Queen Elizabeth And Prince Philip Theme Photo For Their Platinum Wedding Anniversary

 The Queen and Duke of Edinburgh will celebrate their platinum wedding anniversary on Monday.
 Their lovable portraits were released to the public to commemorate their 70 years of marriage.

 The Royal couple has the longest royal marriage in history and Queen Elizabeth is the first British monarch to celebrate a platinum wedding anniversary.
-George III and Queen Caroline were the second longest-married couple, who were married for 57 years.
+George III and Queen Caroline were the second longest-married couple and married for 57 years.
 Meanwhile, the royal couple is going to observe their platinum wedding anniversary by having a private dinner in Windsor Castle, and the church’s bells will ring for over three hours to pay tribute to the momentous occasion, according to BBC News.

 Her Majesty and Prince Philip wed on November 20, 1947 at Westminster Abbey.
 It was the same place where Prince William and Kate Middleton wed in 2011.
 Queen Elizabeth was then a teenager when she fell in love with Prince Philip, who was then a Greek-born Royal Navy officer.
 The Queen married at the age of 21 and the Duke was 26-years-old.